mahfooz-code/hive-tutorial/README.md

 It helps to analyze the structure of individual columns and rows and provides access to the complex objects that are stored within the database.

+**WHAT DOES /*STREAMTABLE(TABLE_NAME)*/ DO? **

+It is a query hint that allows for a table to be streamed into memory before a query is executed.

 # ****Driver****

+**NAME THE COMPONENTS OF A HIVE QUERY PROCESSOR?**

+Following are the components of a Hive query processor:

+- Logical Plan of Generation.
+- Physical Plan of Generation.
+- Execution Engine.
+- UDF’s and UDAF.
+- Operators.
+- Optimizer.
+- Parser.
+- Semantic Analyzer.
+- Type Checking

 # ****Metastore****